 Marketing Operationsis a broad term that collectively describes the people, processes, and technologies that enable marketing to operate efficiently and to scale with quality and consistency.
-Marketing operations is more holistic than traditional marketing because it adds a technical and analytical approach to more creative processes.
+Marketing operations is more encompassing than the conventional definition of marketing because it adds technical and analytical approaches in addition to creative ones.

 Marketing operations professionals often are not who would have previously been thought of as “marketers” or associated with the marketing function.
-The professionals that make up marketing ops (MOPs) teams frequently come from analytical or process-oriented backgrounds.
-A Chief Marketing Officer’s (CMO) staff typically includes financial analysts, programmers/developers, project managers, data experts, and market researchers performing marketing operations functions.
+The professionals that serve in marketing operations (MOPs) roles frequently come from analytical or process-oriented backgrounds.
+It’s now not uncommon for a Chief Marketing Officer’s (CMO’s) staff to include analysts, programmers/developers, project managers, data experts, and market researchers performing marketing operations functions.

 How Marketing Ops Can Help Your Business